User Identity

 • When Moveworks polls the Identity system for locked accounts, it only “sees” the System IDs for the accounts that are locked in the Identity System.
 To send lockout notification messages to those users in the chat system, it needs to be able to correlate those Identity IDs to the corresponding Chat IDs.

-To support these scenarios, Moveworks builds a single unified User Profile for every user in an organization that contains user profile information as well as External Identities sourced from the various systems that Moveworks is integrated with.
+To support these scenarios, Moveworks builds a User Identity store with a single unified User Profile for every employee in an organization.
+The Moveworks User object contains user profile information as well as External System IDs sourced from the systems that your organization choses to integrate with Moveworks.
 We commonly refer to these systems as "sources", and the Moveworks User Profile as the "Moveworks User Object".

 User Import Process

-To build the Moveworks User Profiles, Moveworks needs to import users from sources it is integrated with.
-This important process consists of the following steps:
+To build the Moveworks User Profiles, Moveworks imports users from sources it is integrated with.
+This process consists of the following steps:

 1. Fetch: Pull the list of all user profiles from each source into a JSON file.
 This usually involves an operation to List all users per each source e.g: "GET /users"